stuyam/hotwire_native_version_gate/README.md

 val appVersion = packageManager.getPackageInfo(packageName, 0).versionName
 Hotwire.config.applicationUserAgentPrefix = "Hotwire Native App Android/$appVersion;"
 ```
-Note: For older apps with the the user agent not set with the version, the gem includes a fallback regex that matches user agents the existing `Hotwire Native iOS;` user agent (without version numbers).
+Note: For older apps with the the user agent not set with the version, the gem includes a fallback regex that matches user agents the default `Hotwire Native iOS;` user agent (without version numbers).
 For these cases, you can only use boolean flags (`true`/`false`) or symbol methods - version string requirements will return `false` since there's no version to compare.
 This allows you to still differential ios vs android on older versions of your apps.

 **Step 2**: Install the gem in your Rails app:
 ```